 A black and yellow species with black antennae.
+In the female the two basal antennal segments are often reddish-yellow in colour, whereas in the male they are often black.
 The head and thorax are densely punctured.
 The tegulae are at least reddish yellow at the edges.
 Yellow apical bands on the tergites do not broaden laterally.
 The fore wing has a clearly defined dark patch from the stigma to the apex.
 The femora are dark and the tibia are reddish.

 Size: 11 - 12mm